-In recent years, silicon has proven as tough to live with as to live without.
-The material has trouble hitting the high frequency bands increasingly used in wireless communications, but it is also vital for etching filters, switches, and amplifiers SoCs, which engineers covet for being small and energy efficient.
+For wireless applications, silicon is as tough to live with as to live without.
+It struggles to transmit over the high frequency bands increasingly used in communications, but it is also vital for putting filters, switches, and amplifiers all on the same chip, saving power and space.

-The technology is known as a silicon-on-insulator process, more commonly known as SOI.
-It involves wrapping two layers of silicon around an insulator material - using anything from silicon dioxide to sapphire - slashing power leakage and improving efficiency.
-It has been used in computer processors and in the development of silicon photonics.
+The underlying technology is called silicon-on-insulator, more commonly known as SOI.
+Manufacturing it involves wrapping two layers of silicon around an insulator material - using anything from silicon dioxide to sapphire - slashing power leakage and improving efficiency.
+It has also been used in computer processors and silicon photonics.

-In a configuration called RF SOI, the chips are designed specifically for radio components, ranging from switches to low-noise amplifiers.
-These are major parts of the front ends that decipher wireless signals flowing in and out of smartphones and communications satellites.
-For 5G, they will have to support high frequency bands, which are sparsely used in modern cellular equipment or consumer devices.
+GlobalFoundries offers to manufacture chips based on another flavor called RF SOI, designed for radio components, ranging from switches to low-noise amplifiers.
+These are major parts of the front ends that decipher wireless signals flowing in and out of smartphones and other applications like satellites.

-The new manufacturing process, 45RFSOI, involves etching circuits only 45 nanometers long onto silicon wafers, almost four times longer than the most advanced computer chips under development by GlobalFoundries.
-But those microscopic circuits are enough to lift RF SOI into high frequency bands, from 24 to 100 gigahertz, where wireless carriers are likely going to move communications after 4G.
+Its latest manufacturing process, 45RFSOI, involves etching circuits only 45 nanometers long onto specialized wafers, almost four times longer than the most advanced computer chips under development by GlobalFoundries.
+But those microscopic circuits are enough to lift RF SOI into high frequency bands, from 24 to 100 gigahertz, where wireless carriers plan to move after 4G.

-The updated process is also the latest example of how companies plan to give RF SOI an edge over the competition.
-Peregrine Semiconductor, a San Diego-based company that claims to have founded the RF SOI market, revealed the twelfth generation of its technology in January, with the highest linearity and lowest radio losses yet.
-It worked with GlobalFoundries to render it on 300mm wafers.
+The new process is also reflective of how companies plan to give RF SOI an edge over the competition like gallium arsenide.
+Peregrine Semiconductor revealed the twelfth generation of its technology in January, with the highest linearity and lowest radio losses yet.
+It worked with GlobalFoundries to mint it on 300-millimeter wafers.